Mahmoud-ElShenawy/Movie-Home/README.md

 # Movie Home

-This is a Movie Home App and Using REST-API
+This is a Movie Home App Using REST-API

 # Tools
 - State Management & Bloc